mk-fg/python-onedrive/doc/api.md

         Client id/secret should be static on per-application basis.

-        Can be received from LiveConnect by any registered user at https://manage.dev.live.com/
+        Can be received from LiveConnect by any registered user at: https://manage.dev.live.com/

-        API ToS can be found at http://msdn.microsoft.com/en-US/library/live/ff765012
+        API ToS can be found at: http://msdn.microsoft.com/en-US/library/live/ff765012

     * client\_secret = None

         Client id/secret should be static on per-application basis.

-        Can be received from LiveConnect by any registered user at https://manage.dev.live.com/
+        Can be received from LiveConnect by any registered user at: https://manage.dev.live.com/

-        API ToS can be found at http://msdn.microsoft.com/en-US/library/live/ff765012
+        API ToS can be found at: http://msdn.microsoft.com/en-US/library/live/ff765012

     * auth\_url\_user = 'https://login.live.com/oauth20_authorize.srf'